Highands99/convert2CAS/README.md

 - `--cas_file`: path to the input UIMA CAS JSON file.

 ### Examples
-If files `doc.txt` and `typesystem.xml` are already present in the same folder as `main.py` and you want to convert `doc.txt` into a UIMA CAS JSON file called `output.json`, then use the following command:
+If files `doc.txt` and `typesystem.xml` are already present in the same folder as `main.py` and you want to convert `doc.txt` into a new UIMA CAS JSON file called `output.json`, then use the following command:

     python main.py

-To convert a UIMA CAS json file back into a dataset, use the following command:
+To convert a UIMA CAS json file back into a new dataset file called `output.txt`, use the following command:

     python main.py --cas_file inception_export.json